 Bowflex knows that no one ever cleans their gym equipment, so it threw in a special feature: the hand grips are covered with non-absorbent, microbial-resistant material and even the back pad is non-absorbent, closed-cell EVA foam cushioned.
 Well done.

-Power racks, such as the Powertec Workbench, are the perfect solution for all callisthenics fans out there to build functional muscle mass at home.
+Power racks, such as the Powertec Workbench (opens in new tab) (retailer link), are the perfect solution for all callisthenics fans out there to build functional muscle mass at home.
 Want to master muscle-ups before you head down to the park to impress your peers?
 Better practice them out of sight, at home in the garage or spare room, and showcase your muscle power once you can perform the exercises correctly.

 As well as being a very competent standalone pull-up frame, the Powertec Workbench can also function as a squat frame (barbells/plates sold separately) and a dip station too, meaning it can provide a full-body workout in just three moves.
 When you think about it this way, it really isn't that much of an investment, is it?